River On The Way To Mount Kailash

 Trip Highlights

-• In 2025 and 2026, take a 13-day Mt.
-Kailash Tour within the world’s highest and largest plateau of Tibet, which offers incredible scenery.
+• Take a 13-day Mount Kailash Tour in Tibet, on the world's highest and largest plateau, offering incredible scenery.

-• Book an exciting overland journey to the sacred Lake of Manasarovar and holy Mt.
-Kailash
+• Book an exciting overland journey to the sacred Lake of Manasarovar and holy Kailash

 • The sweeping panorama of the white, snow-capped mountain throughout the trip

-• Visit typical and remote Tibetan villages within Yak’s summer grazing country.
+• Visit typical and remote Tibetan villages within the yak's summer grazing country.

 • Crossing high scenic passes through the Karung border of the Rasuwa district